huths0lo/Cisco-CUBE-Block-Numbers/README.md

 ## Initial Configuration
 Determine your inbound dial-peer using:   ```debug voice ccapi inout``` In this case we are using dial-peer voice 100 voip

+### Cube.txt File
+Update this file with the IP addresses of your CUBE routers, one per line.

 ### Dial Peer Configuration
 ```